aceeric/ociregistry/docs/docs/configuring-the-server.md

 Since `scheme` defaults to `https` you can omit that entirely.
 The `tls` key is optional.
 If omitted and `scheme` is https then the _Ociregistry_ server attempts insecure 1-way TLS.
 The default for `tls.insecureSkipVerify` is `false` if omitted (and `tls` is specified.)
 Similarly, `description` is ignored by the server and can be omitted.

 The `auth` section implements basic auth, just like your `~/.docker/config.json` file.

+!!! note
+    The `auth.token` configuration element supports token-based authentication using an external service and is documented in the [Authentication](auth.md) section.

 The `name` value is the upstream host name that you will pull from.
 For example say you're running the server on your desktop in test mode on `localhost:8080`.
 Let's also say that you have an in-house corporate registry that serves proprietary images on `my-corp-registry.myco.org:8888`.
 You run this command to pull **through** the _Ociregistry_ server **from** your corporate registry server this way:
 ```shell